XL Airways Germany Flight 888T: Aircraft

-At the time of the accident, D-AXLA was painted in an Air New Zealand livery, identical to the aircraft shown above.

 The aircraft involved was an Airbus A320-232, registered as D-AXLA, manufactured in 2005, and assigned a manufacturer's serial number of 2500.
 It first flew on 30 June 2005, and was delivered to Air New Zealand's low-cost subsidiary Freedom Air with the registration ZK-OJL.
 Star XL German Airlines (as XL Airways Germany was named at the time) took delivery of the aircraft on 25 May 2006.
 The aircraft had been overhauled by a local French company located at the Perpignan–Rivesaltes Airport prior to its return off lease.
 At the time of the accident, it was due to be delivered back to Air New Zealand and re-registered as ZK-OJL.

 Passengers and crew

-Seven people were on board, two Germans (the captain and first officer, from XL Airways) and five New Zealanders (one pilot, three aircraft engineers, and one member of the Civil Aviation Authority of New Zealand (CAA).
+Seven people were on board, two French-German dual nationals (the captain and first officer, from XL Airways) and five New Zealanders (one pilot, three aircraft engineers, and one member of the Civil Aviation Authority of New Zealand (CAA).

 In command was 51-year-old Captain Norbert Käppel, who had been with the airline since February 2006.
 He was the airline's air and ground operations manager, having previously held this position at Aero Lloyd.
 Käppel had logged a total of 12,709 flight hours, including 7,038 hours on the Airbus A320.

 The first officer was 58-year-old Theodor Ketzer, who had been with the airline since April 2006 as an A320 first officer.
 He attempted to upgrade to an A320 captain in 2007, but dropped out of the programme for "personal reasons".
 Ketzer had 11,660 flight hours, with 5,529 of them on the Airbus A320.

-The pilot from New Zealand was 52-year-old Brian Horrell, who had been with Air New Zealand since September 1986.
+Sitting in the jump seat was 52-year-old Air New Zealand senior captain Brian Horrell, who had been with the airline since September 1986.
 He had been an Airbus A320 captain since 27 September 2004, and had 15,211 flight hours, including 2,078 hours on the Airbus A320.
-Horrell was seated in the cockpit jumpseat at the time of the accident.
 He did not speak nor understand German.

 The three aircraft engineers were 37-year-old Murray White, 49-year-old Michael Gyles, and 35-year-old Noel Marsh.
 The member of the CAA was 58-year-old Jeremy Cook.